 The IATA airport code for Budapest Ferihegy Airport is BUD.
 This will appear on your ticket.

-The average temperature of Budapest Ferihegy in January is °C.
+The average temperature of Budapest Ferihegy in April is 11°C.

 Airlines that fly to Budapest Ferihegy include British Airways, easyJet, Ryanair, Wizz Air, KLM, bmi, Jet2, Aer Lingus, German Wings - and you can book them all at discounted prices with us.